mui/material-ui/docs/data/material/migration/migrating-deprecations/migrating-deprecations.md

 npx @mui/codemod@latest deprecations/all <path>
 ```

-This command runs all the current [deprecations codemods](#/), automatically migrating to the updated API.
+This command runs all the current [deprecations codemods](https://github.com/mui/material-ui/tree/master/packages/mui-codemod#deprecations), automatically migrating to the updated API.
 This codemod can be run multiple times to keep up with new deprecations.

 :::info

 If you need to migrate a deprecation manually, examples on how to do so are listed below for each current deprecation.
-If you need to run a specific codemod, those are also listed for each deprecation.
+If you need to run a specific codemod, those are also linked below.

 :::